 Our main focus represents in itself a challenge and a need widely shared in SSH communities: linking scientific publications with (raw) data stored in a structured and “FAIR” way in a secure repository.
-We thus decided to work on a POC consisting in linking publications in HaL (French Open archive) to data stored in the Nakala French repository dedicated to SSH (MS25).
-The implementation of this POC will address various core question to current research in SSH, as you can see in the presenting video (embed?).
+We thus decided to work on a POC consisting in linking publications in HAL (French Open archive) to data stored in the Nakala French repository dedicated to SSH (MS26).
+The implementation of this POC will address various core question to current research in SSH, as you can see in the video embedded on top of this page.

 Finally, another big challenge is to imagine next uses and evolutions of the POC which could be replicated in other domains.

-We can identify two main topics that SSH communities will benefit from the EOSC-Pillar project:
+We can identify three main topics that SSH communities will benefit from the EOSC-Pillar project:

 Next challenge in parallel of the central Use Case 5 is to study in more details the links and possible collaborations between the use case on Lidar data and WP7 and turn it into another POC before the end of the project.